Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

  Education – Secondary level teachers in the field of STEM

- Science and Research – Specifically those involved in medical or climate research
+ Science and Research – Specifically, those involved in medical or climate research

  Agriculture and Environment – Sustainability experts, agronomists, etc.

- Hospitality and Tourism – Particularly for hospitality or tourism jobs in regional Victoria Being employed in one of these sectors increases your chances alot.
+ Hospitality and Tourism – particularly for hospitality or tourism jobs in regional Victoria..
+Being employed in one of these sectors increases your chances a lot.

 How the Application Process Works (Step-by-Step)